 Fixing the brokenness

 When life drops us and cracks, bruises, or breaks us, we have to be careful not to allow the broken contents of our hearts to create clutter inside us.
-Fixing the brokenness begins with emptying ourselves of the broken pieces so the repairman has ease of movement.
-He may have to use a clamp, some glue, and even pressure to repair the damage.
+Fixing the brokenness begins with emptying ourselves of the broken pieces so the repairman can move easily.
+He may have to use a clamp, glue, and pressure to repair the damage.
 But when the process is done, we will be ready to carry precious cargo to those waiting to receive them.

 For it is the God who commanded light to shine out of darkness, who has shone in our hearts to give the light of the knowledge of the glory of God in the face of Jesus Christ.But we have this treasure in earthen vessels, that the excellence of the power may be of God and not of us.We are hard-pressed on every side, yet not crushed; we are perplexed, but not in despair…”